cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - Cloning the target branch (`--ref`) or checking out the commit (`--sha`) of the remote target branch, or using the already cloned target repository specified by the `--repo-path` flag

-- Deep merging all stack configurations for both the current working branch and the target branch
+- Deep merging all stack configurations for both the current working branch and the remote target branch

 - Looking for changes in the component directories

 - Comparing each section of the stack configuration looking for differences

-- Output a JSON or YAML document consisting of a list of affected components and stacks and what caused it to be affected
+- Outputting a JSON or YAML document consisting of a list of the affected components and stacks and what caused it to be affected

 Since Atmos first checks the component folders for changes, if it finds any affected files, it will mark all related components and stacks as affected.
 Atmos will then skip evaluating those stacks for differences since we already know that they are affected.